Natural refreshment for your senses: Artemisia annua as incense and room fragrance

 Contents:

-But what does Artemisia annua actually smell like?
+But how does Artemisia annua actually smell?